Ayza-khan/NFT_APP/README.md

-# NFT_APP
+# React App with EthersJS

-react.js project to make NFT marketplace
+Tutorial to implement Wallet Connection using Ethers in React Application